JoeCare/django-tinymce4-widget/README.rst

 **django-tinymce4-widget** is a reworked fork of `django-tinymce4-lite`_.
 It provides a minimal `TinyMCE 4`_ editor widget that can be used in Django forms.
-The application can use `django-filebrowser`_ or `django-filebrowser-no-grappelli`_ as a file manager for TinyMCE 4 to insert images and file links into edited text.

 This version **does not** include any static files, it's using the TinyMCE from the CDN by default.